vladdoster/yellowstone-fumarole/docs/fumarole_api.md

   }
 }
 ```
-It either a `geyser.SubscribeUpdate` or a signal that the slot data have been fully streamed out, so can you stop your streaming process.
+It is either a `geyser.SubscribeUpdate` or a signal that the slot data has been fully streamed out, so you can stop your streaming process.

-If you don't receive `block_shard_download_finish`, then the stream is done yet.
-If the stream closed before receiving `block_shard_download_finish`, then something must be wrong and you should throw an Exception or crash the download process.
+If you don't receive `block_shard_download_finish`, then the stream is not yet complete.
+If the stream closed before receiving `block_shard_download_finish`, then something must be wrong, and you should throw an Exception or crash the download process.

 ## Simple Loop

 ```python